- Any kind of abuse—whether it be physical, emotional, mental, sexual, etc.—can lead to PTSD, as abuse is a highly emotionally distressing experience.

 - Trouble concentrating

 An abusive relationship can consist of several traumatic events, which can cause these symptoms to stay present during the relationship as well as long after the relationship has ended.
 Within the first month following a traumatic experience, if these symptoms are present, it is considered to be an Acute Stress Reaction.
 When these symptoms are present for longer than one month, it can be diagnosed as Post Traumatic Stress Disorder (PTSD).
+Relationship PTSD can be caused by an abusive partner’s actions, behaviors, and aggressive demeanor—physical abuse need not occur.

-Counseling: The Key to Healing from Abuse
+Counseling: The Key to Healing Relationship PTSD

-There are many ways to heal from PTSD and it’s important to know that you don’t have to do it alone.
+There are many ways to heal from relationship PTSD and it’s important to know that you don’t have to do it alone.
 I recommend to anyone who has been in an abusive relationship that they seek counseling to work through symptoms they may be experiencing that are interfering with their daily life.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.